tamas6/fdp-website/index.md

   content: The Fair Data Protocol improvement proposal (FIP) process is intended to
     provide a path for new specifications and features to be added to the Fair Data Protocol.
-This provides all the stakeholders with option to influence the direction the Fair Data Protocol evolution.
+This provides all the stakeholders with option to influence the direction of Fair Data Protocol evolution.
 The FIP process is described in the GitHub <a href="https://github.com/fairDataSociety/FIPs" title="FIPs repo">repo</a>.
   slug: ''
   media: